SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ```
 ![image3](/posts/images/archlinux_120.png)

 Let's begin.
 To install, we need to use the `pacstrap` command.
-This is so we can get the linux base commponets.
+This is so we can get the Linux base components.
 Use the command to do so.

 ```bash
 $ pacstrap /mnt base base-devel linux linux-firmware nano vim dhcpcd